 The last hybrid in our lineup, the AS5 Hybrid, is our softest hybrid mattress and recommended for side sleepers, back sleepers, and even plus-size sleepers who want some extra cradle and cushion from their mattress.

 We design this bed with both contouring, soft foams and responsive support layers to ensure softness without sagging.
-(Plus, every bed is backed by our 20-year warranty covering sags as little as .75 inches.)
+(Plus, every bed is backed by our 20-year warranty covering sags as little as an inch.)

-Our AS5 Hybrid has the same cushioning Bio-Pur® and responsive pocketed coils as our other hybrid models, but it contains an extra layer our AS3 and AS2 don’t have—Active Flex.
+Our AS5 Hybrid has the same cushioning Bio-Pur® and responsive pocketed coils as our other hybrid models, but it contains an extra layer our AS3 Hybrid doesn’t have—Active Flex.
 Active Flex is a latex-like transition foam that gives our AS5 even more bounce, and this is what makes it possible for our soft hybrid to support sleepers of all body types.